Apple cider vinegar helps tummy troubles

 Apple cider vinegar has anti-inflammatory properties; dabbing or laying an apple cider vinegar compress on a bruise can help fade the discoloration.

 A few swigs of apple cider vinegar could help keep your blood sugar levels balanced, according to several studies that have shown a link between the two.
 One study of people with type 2 diabetes who weren't taking insulin found that taking two tablespoons of apple cider vinegar before bed resulted in lower glucose levels by morning.
 Another study at the Arizona State University found that insulin resistant people who drank a mixture of apple cider vinegar and water before eating a high carbohydrate meal had lower blood sugar afterward.
-Scientists think the antiglycemic effect of the acid is the key.
+Scientists think the antiglycemic effect of the apple cider vinegar benefits these patients most.